Zen: Post-Classical Chan

 Some scholars see the post-classical phase as an "age of syncretism."
-The post-classical period saw the increasing popularity of the dual practice of Chan and Pure Land Buddhism (known as nianfo Chan), as seen in the teachings of Zhongfeng Mingben (1263–1323), Hanshan Deqing (1546–1623) and Ouyi Zhixu (1599–1655).
+Various eminent monastics practiced or taught Chan Buddhism alongside the other Chinese Buddhist traditions, sometimes integrating them together.
+A notable example is the increasing popularity of the dual practice of Chan and Pure Land Buddhism (known as Nianfo Chan) during this period, as seen in the teachings of Zhongfeng Mingben (1263–1323), Hanshan Deqing (1546–1623) and Ouyi Zhixu (1599–1655).
 This became a widespread phenomenon and in time much of the distinction between them was lost, with many monasteries teaching both Chan meditation and the Pure Land practice of nianfo.
+Another prominent example is Ouyi Zhixu, who was a Patriarch of both the Chinese Pure Land and the Tiantai traditions in addition to being a Chan practitioner; he also wrote works expounding on the Weishi teachings.
+As another example, Hanshan Deqing was also a famed Chan master whose teachings drew heavily upon Huayan, Tiantai and Weishi thoughts.
 The Ming dynasty also saw the efforts of figures such as Yunqi Zhuhong (1535–1615) and Daguan Zhenke (1543–1603) to revive and reconcile Chan Buddhism with the practice of Buddhist scriptural study and writing.
 This non-sectarian and syncretic style of Chan Buddhism which drew on all facets of Chinese Buddhism was so dominant at this time, that all Chinese monks were affiliated a Chan school during the Ming.

 In the beginning of the Qing dynasty, the highly influential teacher Miyun Yuanwu (1566–1642) began a revival of the Linji school style.
-Miyun's students had a broad impact on Qing Chan, as well as on Japanese and Vietnamese Zen.
+Miyun's students had a broad impact on Chinese Chan, as well as on Japanese Zen and Vietnamese Thiền.